Come Walk With Us

 St. Stephen’s invites you to join us as we experience the mystery and meaning of Holy Week.
 We begin on Palm Sunday by celebrating Jesus’ triumphant entrance into Jerusalem only to find out how quickly the tables turn in a dramatic reading of The Passion narrative by members of our community.

-Join us for a Noonday Eucharist in-person or online Monday through Thursday and for a special Healing Service on Wednesday In Holy Week in-person only at 7PM.
+Join us for a Midday Eucharist in-person or online Monday through Thursday.

 Our journey continues with the Triduum or The Great Three Days, each with its own special and unique service.
 We remember Jesus’ call to love and serve one another on Maundy Thursday, commemorate the crucifixion on Good Friday and honor the history of God’s active presence in the world at The Great Vigil of Easter on Holy Saturday.
 Everything culminates with our festive celebration of the resurrection on Easter morning with Easter Egg hunts following both services for the little ones!